-All students should meet with their Advisor each term to ensure that credits are well distributed across the four terms of MFA study and that track, Dance elective, cognate, and compulsory course choices meet program requirements.
+All students should meet with their individual advisor each term to ensure that credits are well distributed across the four terms of MFA study and that track, Dance elective, cognate, and required course choices meet program requirements.
 An audit should occur at the end of Year 1.